stockphrase/no-silo/content/courses/workshops/peer-review.md

 - *Is the paper organized?* Is there a logical flow to the essay?
 Or are there abrupt shifts in ideas or topics that are confusing or hard to follow?
 Do the paragraphs seem to transition into each other well?
 Or are there sudden “leaps” between them?

-- *Do you have questions?* Do you have any questions for the author?
-Is there something that you’d like to ask about why the author chose to write something in the way that he or she did?
+- *Do you have questions?* Is there something that you’d like to ask about why the author chose to write something in the way that he or she did?
 Are there any ambiguities that you need resolved before you can properly understand something in the paper?